 - Opportunity to be involved in defining international standards

 - Arguments for structural reforms which are necessary but politically difficult

 - Areas of particular interest: investment, competition, tax, development, health and innovation

 The future of the OECD

-- Enhanced engagement with the "global players" of tomorrow: Brazil, China, India, Indonesia, South Africa
+- Increased cooperation with emerging countries: Brazil, China, India, Indonesia and South Africa